processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 ````
 ##### Description
 `validateParameters()` runs parameter validation by matching the input parameters with information from `docs/reference/data.json`, which is created from the function's inline documentation.
 It checks that a function call contains the correct number and the correct types of parameters.

+Generates and prints a friendly error message using key: `fes.friendlyParamError.*`.

 This function can be called through: `p5._validateParameters(FUNCT_NAME, ARGUMENTS)` or, `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` inside the function that requires parameter validation.
 It is recommended to use static version, `p5._validateParameters` for general purposes. `p5.prototype._validateParameters(FUNCT_NAME, ARGUMENTS)` mainly remained for debugging and unit testing purposes.